linkerd/linkerd2/STEERING.md

 ## Changes to this charter

-Changes to this charter must be approved by a majority of Steering Committee members and a majority of Linkerd maintainers.
+Changes to this charter must be approved by a majority of Steering Committee members and a majority of Linkerd maintainers and directors.